tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 1. Go to the [Actions tab](https://github.com/tijnisfijn/Resolume-Composition-Converter/actions/workflows/build-windows.yml)
 2. Click on the most recent successful workflow run
 3. Scroll down to the "Artifacts" section
-4. Download the desired artifact:
+4. Download the "windows-build" artifact, which contains a ZIP file with the built application
-   - "Resolume-Composition-Converter-Windows" - Full build output
-   - "Resolume-Composition-Converter-Windows-ZIP" - Packaged ZIP file
+5. Extract the ZIP file to access the application

 ## Customizing the Workflow